7 Simple and Bewitching Ways to Celebrate the Spring Equinox

 Kind of.

-How Was the Spring Equinox Celebrated?
+symbols of the Spring Equinox

 While the spritely arrival of spring was celebrated in many ancient cultures.